st-allan/Static-Sites-101/_pages/part-one.md

   <li class="pa3 pa4-ns bb b--black-10">
     <b class="db pa2 f4 mb1">Learning Outcome 1: Understand the Concept of Static Websites</b>
     <span class="f5 db lh-copy measure">
-      Understanding: By the end of the first module, participants will be able to describe the key differences between static and dynamic websites, including the pros and cons of using static site generators like Jekyll, with 80% accuracy, as measured by a quiz.</span>
+      Understand: By the end of the first module, participants will be able to describe the key differences between static and dynamic websites, including the pros and cons of using static site generators like Jekyll, with 80% accuracy, as measured by a quiz.</span>
   </li>
   <li class="pa3 pa4-ns bb b--black-10">
     <b class="db pa2 f4 mb1">
       Learning Outcome 2: Identify Tools for Static Site Development
     </b>
     <span class="f5 db lh-copy measure">
-      Remembering: Within the first module of the course, participants will be able to identify at least three free tools (e.g., Jekyll, GitHub Pages, Markdown) used for developing and hosting static websites.
+      Remember: Within the first module of the course, participants will be able to identify at least three free tools (e.g., Jekyll, GitHub Pages, Markdown) used for developing and hosting static websites.
     </span>
   </li>
   <li class="pa3 pa4-ns bb b--black-10">